totemcareers/react-native-background-upload/README.md

 `listener` Function to call when the event occurs.

 Returns an [EventSubscription](https://github.com/facebook/react-native/blob/master/Libraries/vendor/emitter/EmitterSubscription.js).
 To remove the listener, call `remove()` on the `EventSubscription`.

+### android.addNotificationListener(listener)

+When the upload progress notification is pressed, it will open the app and fire this event.
+There's no event data for this.

 ## Events